OhadRubin/mountain-goap-python/all_in_one.md

             node = self._enqueue_no_lock_or_cache(item, priority)
             nodes.append(node)

-    # /// <summary>
-    # /// Enqueue a node to the priority queue if it doesn't already exist.
-    # /// Returns true if the node was successfully enqueued; false if it already exists.
-    # /// O(log n)
-    # /// </summary>
-    # public bool EnqueueWithoutDuplicates(TItem item, TPriority priority)
     def enqueue_without_duplicates(self, item: TItem, priority: TPriority) -> bool:
         """
         Enqueue a node to the priority queue if it doesn't already exist.
 O(log n)